How to Infuse Herbs in Oils for Salves, Soaps & Remedies

 4. Infuse in a sunny window (my preference).
 I believe the sun provides some really great energy to the infusion.
 Also, it will warm the oil, which helps the herbs release the plant chemicals more easily.
 Some herbalists prefer to infuse in a dark cupboard.
 I have personally never had a problem keeping mine in a window.

 5. After about 4 to 6 weeks (I have left mine a lot longer, with no problems), just strain out the herbs.
 Bottle up the oil, then store away in a cool, dark, place.

 6. Double Infusion: If you want a stronger infusion, after straining out the herbs, just infuse the already infused oil another time with fresh herbs.
-You'll have a nice strong infusion this way.
+You'll have a very strong infusion this way.

 1. Using the same ratio of herbs to oil (1:3 or 1:2), combine the herbs and oil in a crockpot.
 Allow the herbs to soak in the oil on the LOW setting for several hours.

 2. Strain, bottle and store in a dark place.